 - Housewives are recruited as associates to produce paper bags in a piece-work method

-• Infrastructure costs are kept to the minimum by utilising their house terrace for production
+- Infrastructure costs are kept to the minimum by utilizing their house terrace for production

 - Paper bags are sold in a batch of 1,000 bags at around INR6-10 to earn 20% profit

 Positive feedback from existing customers in Shivamogga has helped in bringing other retailers through word-of-mouth.
 Indigenous Innovations has now expanded its market to nearby cities like Davanagere and Mysuru in Karnataka.